elastic/logstash-performance-testing/README.md

 ## Installation

-You can use this code asd gem within your logstash project, to proceed with the installation you can either download the code and build the gem using the next command:
+You can use this code as a gem within your logstash project, to proceed with the installation you can either download the code and build the gem using the next command:

 To run a benchmark using the Logstash Performance meter tool you will need to install this gem in your system, and to do it you can run the next command: